-- Records of training for employees are kept. - ⇒ MINOR
+- Records of training for employees shall be maintained. - ⇒ MINOR

 Workers should be adequately trained on: the health and environmental risks of pesticides exposure; recognition of acute and long-term exposure symptoms, ways to minimize exposure to workers and their families; international and national instruments or regulations that protect workers' health.